Iggy Arbuckle: Episodes

+Iggy and Jiggers tell Kira about Jiggers' arrival at Mooseknuckle.After discovering the one day off, Iggy wants to do in that day.

 Reception

 Iggy Arbuckle has been received well in Europe, with Jetix Europe receiving strong sales on the show.
 In the United Kingdom, its biggest timeslot is among young male viewers.
 As of Autumn 2008, it ranks among the top shows viewed by European children, in the markets in which Jetix has aired the show.

 Awards and nominations

 As of March 2008, the sub-episode "Petition Impossible", of the episode "Yawny Come Lately/Petition Impossible" was among the finalists of the children's programs nominated for the 2008 Canadian Screenwriting Awards.
-On April 14, the day the award winners were declared, the episode won the Children/Preschool category award.
+On April 14 the award was given to writer Kenn Scott for the Children/Preschool category.
 The episode "Idle Worship/There's Something about Berries" won a Gemini award for Best Writing in a Children's Series, during the 23rd anniversary of the Gemini awards.
 Jonathan Wilson and David Berni, the voices of Iggy and Jiggers, respectively, received a Gemini nomination for Best Individual or Ensemble Performance in an Animated Program or Series, for the same episode, although it lost to Gordon Tootoosis, Raven Brass, Trevor Cameron, Lorne Cardinal, Taylor Cook, Eric Jackson, Andrea Menard, and DerRic Starlight, for The Guardians.